Financial Services Policies and Procedures

 Attach the following to the travel expense report:

 - Mileage Reimbursement Rate

 - If you receive reimbursement for mileage you CANNOT be reimbursed for gas

 - Original receipts for all travel expenses including, airfare, hotel and car rental, and individual expenses exceeding $25.00

-- Original airline boarding passes for all flight segments
+- Original airline boarding passes for all flight segments (not required but recommended)

 - Itemized hotel bills